frostyfruits/frostygmrs-android-iax-core/README.md

 # FrostyGMRS Android IAX Core

-This repository contains the core Android and native C++ IAX client pieces extracted from FrostyGMRS Mobile so they can be reused in another Android project without publishing the full app.
+This repository contains the core Android and native C++ IAX client pieces extracted from FrostyGMRS Mobile.

 ## What is included